lodauria/IoT_Group_Project/src/Devices/DockDevice/README.md

 For the network tests with IoT-Lab the board will be replaced with a [ST-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) that has a LoRaWAN connection.

-## MQTT messages
+## Network messages
+On the ETHOS version the received and sent messages are MQTT messages, while in the LoRaWAN version, they are LoRaWAN messages, and they are received and sent to AWS IoT Core through the MQTT broker of The Things Network

-The messages if a boat is detected or not are published on the topic `dock/boat` with this format:
+The messages if a boat is detected or not are published<sup>*1</sup> on the topic `dock/boat` with this format:

 ```
 {
     "dock_id": 13,